The recent floods have led to calls for pet owners to have a disaster plan that includes caring for their animals.

 “I thank the volunteers working to save lives, but I want to remind the public to never put themselves in danger.”

-Mark has echoed the call for Australians to have a plan in place for caring for their animals in a disaster.
+Mark calls on Australians to have a plan in place for caring for their animals in a disaster.

 “This is a good reminder for everyone to have a plan of action in place for saving the animals in your care.”